Analysis: What Marquise Blair and Bruce Irvin’s season-ending injuries mean for the Seahawks

 And maybe a possibility is Cameron Wake, who recently was reported to have turned down an offer from Denver.
 Wake is 38 but has made it to five Pro Bowls in his career and had 2½ sacks last year in nine games with Tennessee.

-“We ever restrict ourselves in that regard,’’ Carroll said of bringing in a player from the outside.
+“We never restrict ourselves in that regard,’’ Carroll said of bringing in a player from the outside.
 “We’re always looking.’’

 The next few days will certainly be interesting as the Seahawks figure it all out.